TyRoXx/Lpg/documentation/Language.md

 let std = import std
 let tuple = {10, std.boolean.true, "Hello", () std.boolean}
 ```
 The type of the variable is then automatically derived.
 In order to access an element of a tuple you write the tuple's name and the index you want to access.
-Like for example `tuple.2` would give you the `string-ref "Hello"`.
+Like for example `tuple.2` would give you the `string "Hello"`.

 ### Interfaces
 Like in other programming languages LPG also offers the user to define interfaces and implement them later on.
 Here is an example how to define an interface.
 However there is no type for this variable.